 Track and monitor online reviews.
 Like we said, reviews can change your potential customers’ purchase decisions.
 But how will you know what exactly is happening when your fingers are not on the pulse of your business’ most relevant review sites?
 By claiming your listings and profiles, you can listen in on the conversation about you, track your online reviews, and respond to whatever your customers are saying (good or bad).

 It’s free.
 Most, if not all, of the review sites you should know about are free to use.
 All you have to do is sign up and create your profile.
-(Be sure to check our how-to guides on signing up for various review sites.)
+(Be sure to check our how-to guide on signing up for various review sites.)
 It may take time, sure, but if you can gain a significant competitive advantage on the Web without spending a single cent, why not go for it?